Whether you’ve just started your own law firm, or whether you’ve been going solo for years, running a legal practice on your own is no small feat.

 Tip one?
 Take advantage of free law firm marketing options.

-If you’re looking for more of a step-by-step approach, take a look at these 10 marketing tips from Alex Barthet of The Barthet Firm in Miami.
-He’s used these tactics to help his firm succeed over the past 10 years.
+If you’re looking for more of a step-by-step approach, take a look at this marketing guide.

 11. Write a business plan